Por Larrañaga

 Por Larrañaga (meaning by Larrañaga) is the name of a cigar brand produced in Cuba for Habanos S.A., the Cuban state-owned tobacco company, as well as a non-Cuban line of cigars produced in the Dominican Republic and Honduras for Altadis, a subsidiary of Imperial Brands.
-Por Larrañaga cigars have been in continuous production in Cuba since 1834, longer than any other Cuban cigar brand.
+Por Larrañaga cigars have been in continuous production in Cuba since 1834.

 History

 Cuba Production

 Por Larrañaga was registered in 1834 by Ignacio Larrañaga, a Spanish immigrant who came to Havana in 1825.
 Larrañaga established his first factory at 58 San Miguel Street in the city.
-By the end of the 19th century, Por Larrañaga had become a well-known premium cigar brand producing both expensive and inexpensive cigars.
-In 1920, the company purchased a larger factory building for $100,000 on Carlos Tercero (Carlos III) Street in Havana.
+By the end of the 19th century, In 1920, the company acquired an expanded factory facility on Carlos Tercero (Carlos III) Street in Havana.